St. Ann Catholic Church

 We welcome your family’s participation as learners, mentors, parents, catechists, aides,

-Mrs. Linda Mingos: Coordinator of Religious Education, Elementary Faith Formation & First Sacraments
+Silvana Lucero - Coordinator of Elementary Faith Formation & First Sacraments

-Mrs. Elise Chapman: 6th-12th Grade Formation, Youth Ministry & Youth Sacraments
+Elise Chapman - Director of Youth Ministry: 6th-12th Grade Christian Formation, Youth Ministry & Youth Confirmation

 Pre K - 5th Grade Faith Formation

 ELEMENTARY FAITH FORMATION It is never too late to join!
 Now is always a good time!

-St. Ann's Parish provides children with a comprehensive formation in the Catholic Faith through the use of the Pflaum Gospel Weeklies.
-The program consists:
+St. Ann's provides children with a comprehensive formation in the Catholic Faith through the use of the Pflaum Gospel Weeklies.
+The program consists of:

-32 Weekly Lectionary-based lessons which are centered around the scripture readings for that Sunday's Mass.
-The lessons present the key doctrines of the Catholic Christian faith while connecting to Sunday Eucharist.
+Weekly Lectionary-based lessons which are centered around the scripture readings for that Sunday's Mass that are presented in a newsletter format.
+The lessons teach the key doctrines of the Catholic Christian faith while connecting to Sunday Eucharist.

-A Faith Formation Handbook: What the Church Believes and Teaches - This is a useful family resource book that contains all the basics of the Catholic Faith, presented in an age-appropriate format.
+A Faith Formation Handbook: What the Church Believes and Teaches - This is a companion book to the weekly leaflet that contains all the basics of the Catholic Faith, presented in an age-appropriate format.

 Elementary Faith Formation